-The following unaudited pro forma information presents the condensed combined results of operations of the Company and NET for the years ended December 31, 2012 and 2011 as if the acquisition of NET had been completed on January 1, 2011 with adjustments to give effect to pro forma events that are directly attributable to the acquisition.
-These pro forma adjustments include a reduction of historical NET revenue for the fair value adjustment related to acquired deferred revenue, an increase in amortization expense for the acquired identifiable intangible assets, a decrease in historical NET interest expense reflecting the extinguishment of certain of NET's debt as a result of the acquisition and the elimination of transaction costs included in the Company's and NET's historical results, directly attributable to the acquisition from the year ended December 31, 2012 and inclusion of such costs in the year ended December 31, 2011.
+The following unaudited pro forma information presents the condensed combined results of operations of the Company and NET for the year ended December 31, 2012 as if the acquisition of NET had been completed on January 1, 2011 with adjustments to give effect to pro forma events that are directly attributable to the acquisition.
+These pro forma adjustments include a reduction of historical NET revenue for the fair value adjustment related to acquired deferred revenue, an increase in amortization expense for the acquired identifiable intangible assets, a decrease in historical NET interest expense reflecting the extinguishment of certain of NET's debt as a result of the acquisition and the elimination of transaction costs included in the Company's and NET's historical results, directly attributable to the acquisition from the year ended December 31, 2012.

 The unaudited pro forma results do not reflect any operating efficiencies or potential cost savings which may result from the consolidation of the operations of the Company and NET.
-Accordingly, these unaudited pro forma results are presented for illustrative purposes and are not intended to represent or be indicative of the actual results of operations of the combined company that would have been achieved had the acquisition occurred at the beginning of each period presented, nor are they intended to represent or be indicative of future results of operations (in thousands, except per share amounts):
+Accordingly, these unaudited pro forma results are presented for illustrative purposes and are not intended to represent or be indicative of the actual results of operations of the combined company that would have been achieved had the acquisition occurred at the beginning of the period presented, nor are they intended to represent or be indicative of future results of operations (in thousands, except per share amounts):

 Year ended December 31,

-2012 2011
+2012

-Revenue \$ 284,970 308,660
+Revenue \$ 284,970

-Net loss \$ (62,148) 60,984)
+Net loss \$ (62,148)

-Loss per share \$ (0.22) \$ (0.22)
+Loss per share \$ (1.11)

-Acquisition-Related Costs
+Acquisition-Related Expenses

-Acquisition-related costs include those costs related to the acquisition that would otherwise not have been incurred by the Company.
-These costs include professional and services fees, such as legal, audit, consulting, paying agent and other fees and expenses related to cash payments to former NET executives under their NET change of control agreements.
+Acquisition-related expenses include those expenses related to the acquisition that would otherwise not have been incurred by the Company.
+These expenses include professional and services fees, such as legal, audit, consulting, paying agent and other fees, and expenses related to cash payments to certain former executives of the acquired businesses under their respective change of control agreements.
+Of the amounts recorded in the year ended December 31, 2014, \$1.3 million relates to the acquisition of PT and \$0.3 million relates to professional fees in connection with the January 2, 2015 transaction with Treq Labs, Inc. (see Note 22).
+The amount recorded in the year ended December 31, 2013 relates to the acquisition of PT and the amount recorded in the year ended December 31, 2012 relates to the acquisition of NET.

-The components of acquisition-related costs included in the Company's results of operations for the year ended December 31, 2012 are as follows (in thousands):
+The components of acquisition-related costs incurred in the years ended December 31, 2014, 2013 and 2012 are as follows (in thousands):

+Year ended December 31,

+2014 2013 2012

-Professional and services fees \$ 3,571
+Professional and services fees \$ 1,309 \$ 93 \$ 3,571

-Change of control agreements 1,925
+Change of control agreements 249 1,925

-\$ 5,496
+\$ 1,558 \$ 93 \$ 5,496